spryker/spryker-docs/docs/scos/dev/troubleshooting/troubleshooting-spryker-in-vagrant-issues/other-spryker-in-vagrant-issues/application-runs-slowly.md

 ## Cause

-By default, Xdebug is enabled and OPcache is disabled when you run the application.
+By default, Xdebug is enabled, and OPcache is disabled when you run the application.
 This slows down the application, so consider disabling Xdebug and enabling OPcache.

 ## Solution